stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

 I was testing if bleach was in things, and I've covered everything in bleach!
-Ahh! __[Ben and Bryn chuckle]__ So here's a question-- here's a genuine question, if say, like, the sterility and contamination is a relative thing, so you know when they did that thing where there was those two Bell radio lab technicians and they spent a year trying to, like, clean out the interference from some broadcast equipment and it turned out they'd accidentally discovered the background radiation from the Big Bang. [__BRYN:__ Yes.]
+Ahh! __[Bryn and Ben chuckle]__ So here's a question.
+Here's a genuine question, if say, like, the sterility and contamination is a relative thing, so you know when they did that thing where there was those two Bell radio lab technicians and they spent a year trying to, like, clean out the interference from some broadcast equipment and it turned out they'd accidentally discovered the background radiation from the Big Bang. [__BRYN:__ Yes.]
 Would that count as like, 'well, it's not a sterile environment'?
 'Cause you've got all of this-- you know, what you're looking for can't be found, because the environment is causing interference in whatever *tests* you happen to be running?

 #### BRYN